raphael-blanchard/website-dev/iccv23_challenge_VI.md

 ## Rules
 1. A person cannot be in multiple teams or have multiple accounts.
-2. Every day a team can submit for at most once on gradescope.
+2. Every day a team can submit for at most once on gradescope and the submission must be in a certain submission window: 12:00 P.M. - 12:00 A.M.
+UTC.
-3. The size of every trajectory file submitted should be no more than 1 MB.
+3. The size of every trajectory file submitted should be no more than 2 MB.

 ##  🎉Visual-inertial Leaderboard 🎉